 Except that was never the way marijuana worked in my life.
 For me dope leads to brandy which leads to narcotics which leads to cocaine which leads to infidelity, theft and shouting, spitting, angry traffic incidents.
 Every goddamn time, unless I’m bedridden, and I can still create remote disturbances as long as I have access to a telephone.
 It’s been proven time and again.
 Jesus, could it be that I’m not a good candidate for The Card?

 I don’t use intoxicants any longer because the above-mentioned behavior became too hard to manage.
 So I stopped.
 I watch other people, though, relations and acquaintances, and I am envious of their ability to get high and not offend anyone.
 Perhaps I’ve changed.
 Sure; I should get The Card.
 I’m aging and there are plenty of legitimate symptoms: back pain, vertigo, diverticulitis, financial anxiety, nausea, hair loss, external referral, creative self doubt, clumsy social interactions.
 Maybe now I can handle a little smoke in the evening without raging at the neighbors.
 No more yielding to the urge to instruct and educate others.
 Screw them.
 I’ll be loaded and if someone abuses my high I’ll bet I’ve changed enough so that I can deal and stay cool.
 Serene and modern drug use.
 Evolved.
 I will use marijuana and become transcendent, deeply moved by the music I’m hearing, the books I’m reading.
 I’ll be relieved of pain and I’ll sleep well.
 Perhaps I can avoid the frozen dairy products aisle at the grocery store.
 Smoke weed, calm down, and take off a few pounds.
 That’s it.
 The new approach to dope as a helpful, life affirming substance instead of my old “stoner” model where paranoia, indolence, weight gain and morbid thoughts followed the first joint.
 Possible.
-I always thought that if they gave every prisoner in the country two ounces of decent pot and all the Haagen Dazs they could eat there would be no more violence, gang wars, assaults.
-Convicts would all weigh three hundred pounds and sleep 20 hours a day.
+I always thought that if they gave every criminal in the country two ounces of decent pot and all the Haagen Dazs they could eat there would be no more violence, gang wars, assaults.
+Bad guys would all weigh three hundred pounds and sleep 20 hours a day.